The Best Low Interest Rate Credit Cards

 U.S. Bank Visa® Platinum Credit Card

-The Discover it® Card not only comes with a great low interest rate, but it also comes with some great cash back rewards to boot.
-New applicants will get to enjoy a 0% introductory APR on purchases and balance transfers for 14 months, and then a low 10.99%-20.99% variable APR will apply.
-Cardholders can also earn 5% cash back on purchases in bonus categories that change each quarter.
+The Discover it® card not only comes with a great low interest rate, but it also comes with some great cash back rewards to boot.
+New applicants will get to enjoy a 0% introductory APR on purchases and balance transfers for 12 months, and then a low 10.99%-22.99% variable APR will apply.
+Cardholders can also earn 5% cash back on purchases in bonus categories that change each quarter up to the quarterly maximum when they sign up.
 They'll earn 1% cash back on all other purchases they make on the card.
-Additionally, Discover offers its cardmembers a free FICO credit score each month.
+As an exclusive offer for new cardmembers, Discover will double all the cash back earned at the end of the first year — automatically.
+Additionally, Discover offers its cardmembers their recent FICO credit scores for free on monthly statements and online, plus the new Freeze ItSM on/off switch which allows cardmembers to prevent new purchases, cash advances and balance transfers on misplaced cards in seconds via Discover's website or mobile app.
 There is no annual fee on this card.

 Although the best way to use a credit card is to avoid paying interest, most Americans are unable live up to this ideal.
 If you do have to carry a balance, your primary goal should be finding a card with the lowest interest rate.
 Doing so will help you to minimize the amount of interest that you owe, making it easier to pay off your credit card debt as soon as possible.